MSPCA-Angell Headquarters

 Should I post about Lobby Day on social?

 Join the conversation at the Lobby Day for Animals event on Facebook event.
 Please visit this webpage for some tips about how to use social media to advocate for animals and maximize the impact of Lobby Day.
-We’ll be giving away a free mousepad to the three attendees who use social media the most during the day using.
+We’ll be giving away a Lobby Day mousepad to the three attendees who use social media the most during the day using.

 What tips can you provide for meeting with my legislators?